LittleEndianRoot/mason-conform/README.md

-# mason-conform.nvim
+# mason-conform

-`mason-conform.nvim` is a Neovim plugin used as a bridging handler between `mason.nvim` and `conform.nvim`.
+`mason-conform` is a Neovim plugin used as a bridging handler between `mason.nvim` and `conform.nvim`.
 It allows automatic checking and installation of formatters in the `mason.nvim` registry and `conform.nvim` configuration.

 ## Requirements